| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Compute the mean squared error (MSE) between actual values and forecasts of a time series
+Compute mean squared error (MSE) between actual and predicted values.

 Usage